bain-cs110/bain-cs110.github.io/pages/_lectures/week02_lecture02.md

      source: "Python for Everybody"

 ---

+> **REMINDER**: For the recording with the mini-quiz built in, you can't use the "button" link.
+Instead, use the Canvas button at the very bottom of the page that says `Load Mini-Quiz ...`.
+If you get an error saying "cannot access" or "video not available" make sure to try going to the Panopto "tab" on Canvas (left menu bar - `Panopto`) which will "authenticate you" in Panopto's system.

 In today's pre-recorded lecture, we're talking about how to use functions!
 By the end of the videos and practice files, you should be able to:

 1. Use a built-in function